jrgumtang/monitoring-gui-tkinter/README.md

 This is a Python Tkinter based application.
 Reads serial data from USB.
+Displays some data graph.
-And displays graph and data values.
+And shows other data values.